1. The name of the Society is “Pacific DAWN: Pacific DisAbled Women's Network” hereinafter referred to as the Association

 4.4 Pre-authorized expenses incurred in the performance of the defined duties of each such committee shall be reimbursed, according to Policy, by The Association.

-5.1 No Director shall be remunerated for being or acting as a Director, but a Director may be reimbursed according to Policy for expenses necessarily and reasonably incurred by him while engaged in the affairs of The Association.
+5.1 Directors can be remunerated for being or acting as a Director, and a Director may be reimbursed according to Policy for expenses necessarily and reasonably incurred by him while engaged in the affairs of The Association.

 6.1 Directors and Members of Committees are required to declare, to the Board or Committee, a conflict of interest or potential conflict of interest and will refrain from voting on resolutions concerning the conflict.